Chris Cornell (album): Background

 In a statement, Cornell's wife Vicky said that she felt "we needed to create a special collection to represent all of him – the friend, husband and father, the risk taker and innovator, the poet and artist.
 His soaring vocals found their way into the hearts and souls of so many.
-His voice was his vision and his words were his peace.
+His voice was his vision, and his words were his peace.
 This album is for his fans."
-Many of Cornell's friends contributed to the album; including being produced by Brendan O'Brien, with Jeff Ament of Pearl Jam creating the artwork.
+Many of Cornell's friends contributed to the album: Brendan O'Brien produced the album, and Jeff Ament of Pearl Jam created the artwork.

 Artwork

 The album's artwork was designed by Jeff Ament, his brother Barry Ament, and creative director Joe Spix.
 It won a Grammy Award for Best Recording Package in 2020.
-Jeff Ament told Variety in the Grammy's press room about working on the package:
+Jeff Ament told Variety in the Grammys' press room about working on the package:

 It was super emotional because we first got the call only five or six weeks after he passed.
 It felt too soon at that point to be thinking about that.
 It took us a few months to come up with some images, and it was particularly hard to have conversations with Vicky, his wife.
 More than anything, I wish he were here accepting this award with us."